Heerdam/MdVis/README.md

 Allows ultra fast concurrent computing of the cubic splines on the gpu.
 Set this to 0 if your computer doesnt manage to link the shader. (-> if MdVis gets stuck for no reason)

 ### Key bindings
-Rotate the camera with left mouse button pressed.
+Rotate the camera with left mouse button pressed.<br>
-Move the camera with the arrow keys.
+Move the camera with the arrow keys.<br>
-Pause/ Unpause the animation with 'space'.
+Pause/ Unpause the animation with 'space'.<br>
-Reset the animation with 'r'.
+Reset the animation with 'r'.<br>
-While pause step through the animation with 'x' and 'y'.
+While pause step through the animation with 'x' and 'y'.<br>
 Increase and decrease the speed of the stepping speed with 'page up' and 'page down'.

 ## Trajectory Specifications